Arizona men's basketball self-imposes 1-year postseason ban - WHIZ News

 The school announced the one-year ban Tuesday.

-“The decision is an acknowledgement that the NCAA’s investigation revealed that certain former members of the MBB staff displayed serious lapses in judgment and a departure from the University’s expectation of honest and ethical behavior,” the school said in a statement.
+“The decision is an acknowledgement that the NCAA’s investigation revealed that certain former members of the (men’s basketball) staff displayed serious lapses in judgment and a departure from the university’s expectation of honest and ethical behavior,” the school said in a statement.
 “It is also in accord with the penalty guidelines of the NCAA for the type of violations involved.”

 Arizona is off to a 7-1 start this season, including a 1-1 mark in the Pac-12, but won’t have the opportunity to play in the NCAA Tournament.
 The Wildcats have a revamped roster after freshmen stars Josh Green, Zeke Nnaji and Nico Mannion were all selected in the NBA draft.

-The postseason ban includes the Pac-12 tournament, so Arizona’s season will end against rival Arizona State on March 6.
+The postseason ban includes the Pac-12 tournament.
+Arizona’s season will end against rival Arizona State on March 6.

 Arizona had been in the NCAA’s crosshairs since 2017, when assistant coach Emanuel Richardson was among 10 people arrested as part of a federal corruption investigation into college basketball.